loopj/airbrake-android/index.md

 Features
 --------
 - Automatic notification of uncaught exceptions
-- Exceptions are buffered to disk if there is no internet connection available, and sent later
+- Exceptions buffered to disk when no internet connection is available, and sent later
-- Designed to be robust, the notifier should not itself cause crashes or freezes
+- Designed from the ground up to be robust, the notifier should not itself cause crashes or freezes
 - Minimal cpu and memory footprint
+- Optionally send your own non-fatal exceptions to hoptoad

 Installation & Setup